waleed4we/excel-return-leakage-dashboard/README.md

 Design an executive dashboard capable of answering questions such as:

-- Which city generates the highest financial loss?
+- Which city generates the highest financial loss ?
-- Which seller contributes the most leakage?
+- Which seller contributes the most leakage ?
-- Which product category is the most expensive?
+- Which product category is the most expensive ?
-- What is the primary return reason?
+- What is the primary return reason ?
-- How do return losses change over time?
+- How do return losses change over time ?
-- Which customer segment returns the most products?
+- Which customer segment returns the most products ?

 ---